sdjayna/learn-homeward-ruin-elite/README.md

 This will create a production build in the `dist/` directory.
 By default, the production build optimizes your application for performance and speed.

+The build process automatically runs the icon and splash screen generation script if the source images (`src/assets/source-icon.png` and `src/assets/source-splash.png`) are present.
+If these files are missing, the build will continue but will display a warning.

 ## Deployment

 Deploy the application to Cloudflare Pages: